 Euro Mounted Springbok Skull for Sale

-Great-looking Springbok euro skull mount on nicely finished wooden plaque.
-Mount measures 17" x 8" x 7".
+Great-looking Springbok euro skull mount on finished wooden plaque.
+Mount measures 16" tall x 8" wide x 10" deep.
 The horns measure 11".
 The Quality is rated as "Excellent."
 Ideal accent piece for the trophy room, hunting lodge or cabin.

 Scientific Name: Antidorcas marsupialis